N8Hawes75/JetCat_Comms/README.md

 ### throttle_cmd_1.py General Notes

 Byte stuffing is totally done.
 Timing used to be bad because I had `ser.read(100)` set, with a timeout of 2 seconds, so the program would just halt at the read statement and wait for 100 bytes for 2 seconds.
 Fixed this with `ser.read(ser.in_waiting)`.

-## TODO:

-- `throttle_cmd_2.py` and `read_port.py`: Timestamps with the processed data somehow?
-Save to another file while also saving the PRO-Interface data to a file?
-There should be a time column in the `./decoded_data/XXXX-XX-XX/XXXX.csv` data files
-- CFFI on Windows?